I Wanna Dance with Somebody (Who Loves Me): Impact and influence

+Rick Astley claimed he wrote his 1988 top ten hit, "She Wants to Dance with Me", in the style of "I Wanna Dance with Somebody", to win the confidence of his producer Pete Waterman, who was a huge fan of Houston's.

+American singer Lady Gaga's 2011 track, "Fashion of His Love", a track from the special edition of her second studio album, Born This Way, was compared to "I Wanna Dance with Somebody (Who Loves Me)" in terms of its retro late 1980s synthesized pop sound, Gaga's soulful vocals and a similar key change.

+American indie pop band Sub-Radio did a parodied version of the song titled "I Don't Wanna Dance with Nobody", which the site Upworthy called "the personal theme song by introverts everywhere".

+Houston's look from the music video has also been immortalized several times.
+In 2013, a year after her death, Houston received four different wax statues from different eras of her career by Madame Tussaud in London, with the "I Wanna Dance with Somebody" look and outfit being one of the four and showcased at its Las Vegas headquarters.
+In 2022, Funko released a miniature figurine of Houston in her look from the music video on what would've been her 59th birthday, one of four Houston looks immortalized by Funko through its pop music collection.
+In 2026 on what would've been her 63rd birthday, Mattel released their official Barbie doll of Houston in her look from the music video nearly 40 years after the video originally aired.

 Accolades and achievements

 "I Wanna Dance with Somebody (Who Loves Me)" won the award for "Favorite Pop/Rock Single" at the 15th American Music Awards on January 25, 1988.
 Additionally, Houston won the Grammy for "Best Pop Vocal Performance, Female" with the song at its 30th ceremony on March 2, 1988, where she received a total of three nominations.
 The music video for the song was nominated for "Best Music Video" at the 2nd Soul Train Music Awards on March 30, 1988.
 Houston won the award for "Best Music Video" for the video at the 1st Garden State Music Awards.
-In 1995, popular dance producer and remixer Junior Vasquez remixed the song and released it under the title "I Wanna Dance with Somebody (Junior's Happy Handbag Remix)".
-A year later, Houston included the remix in her CD single for her 1996 hit, "Why Does It Hurt So Bad".
-In August 1996, the song was popular enough to make the Billboard Hot Dance Club Play chart, where it peaked at number 11 on September 28, 1996.
+The song was ranked the 4th biggest song of 1987 by Billboard magazine and the 2nd biggest song of 1987 by Cashbox magazine.
 In addition, the song was inducted into the Official Charts Company's Pop Gem Hall of Fame, ranked the 80th song in their list.

 The song has been considered a staple at weddings.
 According to the New York Post, the song was considered the top wedding song in a 2024 poll.
 In the article, it reported that through the app Breezit, the song appeared 484 times across over 2,000 wedding-themed Spotify playlists, accounting for 24% for wedding nuptials, outdoing other wedding staples, including ABBA's "Dancing Queen" and Usher's "Yeah!".